-Few cautious substitutions can fulfill the vacuum made by this integral cereal called wheat.
+Few cautious substitutions can fulfil the vacuum made by this integral cereal called wheat.
 Why integral?
-It is present in our breads, cakes, biscuits, lots of snacks, delicacies and many more foods.
+It is present in our bread, cakes, biscuits, lots of snacks, delicacies and many more foods.
 I have compiled few recipes substitutions which can be followed and wheat recipes (minus wheat) can safely be included in the diet.
 Even non-celiacs should try… These will break the monotony for them!!!!

-- Bajra Besan Mathri: originally made using maida or refined flour.
+- Mathri: is originally made using maida or refined flour.
 Maida can be replaced with bajra flour and besan in the ratio 4:3.
 Spinach or fenugreek (methi) can also be added to the flour to improve the nutritive value and taste of mathris.

-- Potato Arrowroot Chappati: Fill the void of chapaties by making dough of boiled mashed potato and arrowroot flour in equal quantities.
+- Potato Arrowroot Chappati: Fill the void of chappaties by making dough of boiled mashed potato and arrowroot flour in equal quantities.

-- Sweet Bajra Roti: Seive bajra flour and pressure cook bengal gram dal (channa dal).
+- Sweet Bajra Roti: Sieve bajra flour and pressure cook bengal gram dal (channa dal).
 Mix them.
-Melt jaggery (gud) in hot water, add to flour and prepare dough.
+Melt jaggery (gud) in hot water, add to flour and prepare the dough.